hardhats/vista-install-docs/New/InitializeVistA.rst

 .. image:: https://i.creativecommons.org/l/by/4.0/80x15.png
    :target: http://creativecommons.org/licenses/by/4.0/

 Attributions: Original instructions by Fil Beza and Nancy Anthracite; this set has been updated by Sam Habiel.
-Last updated in May 2018.
+Last updated in January 2019.

 If you have reached this point, it means that you have finished `Install Cache <./InstallCache.html>`_; or `Install GT.M/YottaDB <./InstallGTM.html>`_ and `Install VistA on GT.M/YottaDB <./InstallVistAOnGTM.html>`_.